 Who Can Apply for Informal Probate

-Arizona limits who can start the informal probate process.
+The law limits who can start the informal probate process.
 The list is specific, and priority matters.
+Only certain family members and other qualified individuals may file.

 Informal probate or informal appointment may be made only by application of one of the following: 1.
 The surviving spouse of the decedent.
 2. An adult child, a parent, a brother or a sister of the decedent.
 3. A person who is an heir of the decedent.
 4. A person nominated as a personal representative by a probated will or the will for which probate is asked or pursuant to a power conferred by the will.

-A.R.S. § 14-3301(A)(1)-(4)Beyond family members and will nominees, the statute also permits applications from personal representatives appointed in the decedent's home state (for nonresidents), the department of veterans' services (for veterans), creditors (after 45 days), and the public fiduciary if no one else is qualified and willing to serve.
+A.R.S. § 14-3301(A)(1)-(4)Beyond family members and will nominees, the statute also allows applications from personal representatives appointed in the decedent's home state (for nonresidents).
+The department of veterans' services may apply for veterans.
+Creditors may apply after 45 days.
+The public fiduciary may apply if no one else is qualified and willing to serve.

 What the Application Must Include

 The application is submitted to the court registrar, not a judge.
-It must be verified by the applicant, meaning the applicant swears under oath that the information is accurate and complete.
+The applicant must swear under oath that the information is accurate and complete.

-By verifying the application, the applicant personally submits to the court's jurisdiction for any fraud or perjury claims that may arise.
-This accountability is built into the informal process to balance its streamlined nature with appropriate safeguards.
+By verifying the application, the applicant submits to the court's jurisdiction for any fraud or perjury claims.
+This accountability balances the streamlined nature of informal probate with appropriate safeguards.